Discover more from Statitudes

 It’s doubtful.
 Williams was often the best player on the Nets, but in his five postseason appearances with the team they only managed to win one playoff series.
 And although Williams was on several title contenders in Portland, he clearly wasn’t the best player on those teams.

-A player who is “stuck” in the middle like that needs a little something extra — big seasons, awards, etc. — to push him over the line, and based on the answers to the questions above I just don’t find that with Williams.
-He was a very good player for a very long time, and that’s extremely valuable, but in my mind that is not quite enough to make him a Hall of Famer.
+As noted earlier, Williams’ career statistical value places him in a group with some Hall of Famers and some non-Hall of Famers.
+A player who is “stuck” in the middle like that needs something extra — big seasons, postseason heroics, awards, etc. — to push him over the line, and based on the answers to the questions above I just don’t find that with Williams.
+Williams was a very good player for a very long time, and that’s extremely valuable, but in my opinion it’s not quite enough to make him a Hall of Famer.